A message from the Practice

 We would like to reassure our patients that we are here for you during this difficult time.

 Both of our Practices at Combe Down and Odd Down remain open, but for your safety and ours we have needed to adjust the way that we work.
-All appointments with our GP’s will initially be a telephone consultation and if it’s felt that you need to be seen face to face, the GP will arrange this.
-Our Nursing team is working hard to ensure that all urgent care is still carried out.
+All appointments with our GP’s and Nursing Team will initially be a telephone consultation and if it’s felt that you need to be seen face to face, this will then be arranged.
+Our Nursing team is working hard to ensure that all urgent and important routine care is still carried out.
 Such urgent care includes:

 - INR testing